Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 ## 2. Background and Motivation
 Semantic Scholar [1] is a machine-learning assisted publication search engine.
 The advantages of using the Semantic Scholar include but not limited to:
 - Search across journal/conference papers in addition to preprint servers (e.g., arXiv, bioRxiv, and PsyArXiv).
 - Each paper comes with a list of articles that are highly influenced (thus, highly related) by the paper.
 - Recent-updated Semantic Scholar API [2] provides an easy access to the search engine with a customized code.

 ## 3. Details
 ### 3-1.
 Modifying the default query list

 ### 3-2.
 Slack posting option

 ### 3-3.
 Classic paper searching option
+In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has Hereafter, the papers searched with the `query_list` are referred as regular papers to be distinguished from classic papers.

 ### 3-4.
 Default number of papers to be displayed
+Modify the variables

 ### 3-5.
 Clear the search log
 SS_crawler saves the IDs of the papers that are already posted as `.pkl` files.
-The IDs of the papers and classic papers are saved as `published_ss.pkl` and `published_ss_old.pkl`, respectively.
+The IDs of the regular papers and classic papers are saved as `published_ss.pkl` and `published_ss_old.pkl`, respectively.
 To clear the history, simply delete these files.
 If a specific paper ID must be deleted, the ID needs to be deleted from the `.pkl` file.
 Note that this function is adapted from the arXiv API crawler found at [3].

 ## References